pdf-raku/Font-FreeType-raku/lib/Font/FreeType/Glyph.md

 [Font::FreeType::Face](Face.md)
 [Font::FreeType::GlyphImage](GlyphImage.md)

-# AUTHOR

-Geoff Richards <qef@laxan.com>

 # COPYRIGHT

 Copyright 2004, Geoff Richards.

+Ported from Perl 5 to 6 by David Warring <david.warring@gmail.com>
+Copyright 2017.

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.